HH-RDR-AI/chainflow/gui/landing/index.md

 }

 cta:
   text: The $GURU token is the backbone of our ecosystem, facilitating transactions, rewarding contributions, and driving innovation.
-As we expand the Appchain platform, the $GURU token ensures a vibrant, self-sustaining blockchain community.
+As we expand the GURU Orchestrator and Network platform, the $GURU token ensures a vibrant, self-sustaining blockchain community.
   actions:
     - {
         title: Participate in LBP,